rdowdy/disney-streaming-takehome/README.md

 configuration file.

 ### Add support to dynamically populated `SetRef` sets
-* Currently, the set renders set refs, but it loads them all on page load.
+* Currently, the set renders set refs, but it populates them all on page load.
 Support still needs to be added for dynamically loading them as they scroll into view.